Type 2 Diabetes Guide

 • Tell your doctor if you notice any changes in blood sugar levels, energy levels, any wounds that aren't healing, or any other changes in your body or your health.

 Above all, keep your blood glucose levels within the target range recommended by your doctor.
-Stick with your healthy eating plan and exercise routine and you'll lower the risk of complications of diabetes.
+Take medications as prescribed.
+Stick with a healthy eating plan and exercise routine.
+Keeping yourself as healthy as possible will help to lower the risk of complications of diabetes.

 The information on this website is based on our own research and personal experience, and is not a substitute for medical advice.
 Questions about your health and individual situation should be directed to your doctor.